 An exploration of theoretical and methodological questions in the study of affect, addressed through neuroscience.
 Questions covered will include: What is affect?
 What functions does affect serve and how does affect become dysfunctional in psychopathology?
 How does affect shape cognition?
 How do individuals regulate affect?
 Class time will be devoted to discussion of research articles.
 Laboratory exercises will include the development of original experiments to elicit and measure affect, as well as the analysis of neural data.
 Three hours of class and three hours of laboratory.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, Psych/Neuro 201.
 (Same as Psychology 327.)
 Maximum enrollment, 20.
 Thiruchselvam.

 328F Cognitive Neuroscience.

 Study of brain processes involved in cognition, with a focus on current research designs and techniques.
 Class discussions will focus on primary research articles covering perception, attention, memory and language systems.
 Laboratory exercises will include the analysis of structural brain scans and electroencephalographic data, and the design, programming and presentation of original experiments.
 (Writing-intensive.)
 (Quantitative and Symbolic Reasoning.)
 (Oral Presentations.)
 Prerequisite, Psych/Neuro 201 and Psych/Neuro 204 or 205.
-(Same as Psychology 328 and Neuroscience 370.)
+(Same as Psychology 328.)
 Maximum enrollment, 20.
 List.

 330S Neural Plasticity.